line/promgen/CONTRIBUTING.md

 ```

 > Note: Promgen strives to be a standard Django application.
 Make sure to apply standard Django development patterns.

+#### Custom Configuration Directory

+By default `promgen` uses `~/.config/promgen` as its configuration directory.
+This can be changed by setting the environment variable `CONFIG_DIR` to an alternative location whenever calling `promgen ...` commands.

 ### Contributor license agreement